vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 * A semantic
  [cross-encoder](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-4/)
  similarity model based on a pre-trained language model.
-A more computationally expensive model than bi-encoders, but generally more accurate then bi-encoders that reduces semantic similarity to a vector similarity.
+A more computationally expensive model than bi-encoders, but generally more accurate than bi-encoders that reduces semantic similarity to a vector similarity.

 * [Gradient Boosting (GB)](https://en.wikipedia.org/wiki/Gradient_boosting)